Americans are exercising more, but they are not losing weight.

 Aerobic exercise is a fat trap because the purpose of doing it is to train the body to be as efficient as possible.
 The body adapts quickly to repetitive aerobic exercise with the goal of using the least amount of oxygen and energy to perform the greatest amount of work.
 Nothing about aerobic exercise supports long-term fat loss.

 Do This Instead: Prioritize anaerobic training in the form of regular weight training and intervals.
-Resistance training done properly will produce sustainable fat loss because it increases muscle for a greater metabolic rate (you burn more calories at rest with more muscle).
+Resistance training done properly is an effective fat loss tool because it increases muscle for a greater metabolic rate (you burn more calories at rest with more muscle).
 It leads to the release of hormones that burn fat and improve metabolism.

 Additional light exercise is not a problem.
 Yoga, walking, biking, playing are all good for you.
 Likewise, there are health benefits to sustained aerobic exercise.
 It’s just not good for fat loss or fighting obesity!